 In December 1968, Elvis invited Lionel Rose to his house in Los Angeles for a visit.
 The 20-year-old Aboriginal boxer had come to California to defend his world bantamweight title against Mexican challenger Chucho Castillo.

 Apparently, the two men spent a couple of friendly hours together chatting and put up their dukes for the cameras.
 I don’t know why Chris Grosz makes Presley look bad here, but the (stupid) article that this drawing accompanied was even more insulting to Elvis.

 Artist: Hanif Bahari

-This Elvis has either sent too much time with Lou Reed or with Bram Stoker . . .
+This Elvis has either spent too much time with Bram Stoker or with Lou Reed.

 FEATURED IMAGE: Artist Felipe Camelo’s image here seems to have used a very young Bob “Mr. Incredible” Parr as his model.

 POSTSCRIPTUALLY, I have planned four volumes of caricatures of Elvis in the ’50s, and two each for the ’60s and the ’70s.
 There are at least two artists who have done enough high-quality caricatures of Presley to merit a volume of their own, Al Hirschfeld and Alberto “Sting” Russo.
 Here are links to the volumes: